Performetriks/Gatlytron-Quickstart/README.md

 Gatlytron is a little framework that assists you in creating Gatling tests and provides some additional features like reporting.

 # Known Limitations
-Before you try Gatlytron and find it doesn't work for your case, here some known limitations:
+Before you try Gatlytron and find out it doesn't work for your case, here some known limitations:
 * Gatlytron is made for Gatling version v3.12.0 and higher.
-For Using Gatlytron with older Gatling version, see the respective section at the end of this manual.
+For using Gatlytron with older Gatling versions, see the respective section at the end of this manual.
 * Gatlytron can only run one simulation class at the time.
 It cannot start multiple simulations in parallel.
 * The simulation name is not auto detected and has to be set manually using `Gatlytron.setSimulationName(this.getClass().getSimpleName());`.
 This name will be used for Gatlytron reports and can be customized.
 It will not be used for the Gatling standard reports(they will still use the class name).